Igor Rudan: Secondary School

-In his later career, he focused on international health efforts to reduce global child mortality as a member of the Child Health Epidemiology Reference Group (CHERG).
-He served as a consultant of the World Health Organization, UNICEF, the Bill & Melinda Gates Foundation, the World Bank, Save the Children, and other organizations.
-He developed the "CHNRI" methodology (in 2007) and EQUIST tool (in 2012).
-Both have been used by international agencies to prioritize investments in global health research and interventions, respectively.

 University education

+University

 In 1989, Rudan returned to Zagreb to study medicine at the University of Zagreb Medical School.
 He studied during the period of the Homeland War in Croatia (1991-1995) and obtained a degree of Medical Doctor (M.D.) and winning a number of awards.
 He also engaged in cancer research with his father, Nikola Rudan, and with Professor Marija Strnad, the head of the Cancer Registry of Croatia.
 This collaboration resulted in more than 20 research papers, case reports, and case series published by them between 1992 and 1995.
 He led this research as a medical student, publishing the results in journals Libri Oncologici and Acta Medica Croatica.
 He graduated from medical school in 1995.

 During his medical studies, Rudan was awarded the Annual Award from the Principal (Rector) of the University of Zagreb for the best student scientific article in the academic year 1992/93 and 1993/94.
 He was also awarded the Scholarship for the 50 most successful students from the University of Zagreb in 1993 and 1994 and the Scholarship of the City of Zagreb for the 20 most successful students in 1994.
 Later in 1994, he received the main Award for Presentation at the annual conference of the European Medical Students Association (EMSA) in Prague, Czech Republic.